Cargill/splinter/docker/kubernetes/README.md

 1. Copy these values to a scratchpad or keep them available in your terminal, because you'll be using them a few times in the walkthrough.

-### Step 2: Update the key registry template
+### Step 2: Update the node registry template

-1. Download the key registry template, [key-registry.yaml](https://raw.githubusercontent.com/Cargill/splinter/master/docker/kubernetes/key-registry.yaml).
+1. Download the node registry template, [node-registry.yaml](https://raw.githubusercontent.com/Cargill/splinter/master/docker/kubernetes/node-registry.yaml).

-1. Edit `key-registry.yaml` to add the public key values created above.
+1. Edit `node-registry.yaml` to add the public key values created above.

-   `$ vim key-registry.yaml`
+   `$ vim node-registry.yaml`

 1. Replace the lines that say `alice.pub` with the corresponding key data generated from the job run in the previous step.